bruxy70/Garbage-Collection/README.md

 # Garbage Collection

-The `garbage_collection` component is a Home Assistant integration that creates a custom sensor for monitoring a regular garbage collection schedule.
+The `garbage_collection` component is a Home Assistant helper that creates a custom sensor for monitoring a regular garbage collection schedule.
 The sensor can be configured for a number of different patterns:

 - `weekly` schedule (including multiple collection days, e.g. on Tuesday and Thursday)
 - `every-n-weeks` repeats every `period` of weeks, starting from the week number `first_week`.
 It uses the week number - therefore, it restarts each year, as the weeks start from number 1 each year.